History of the People's Liberation Army: People’s Liberation Army Leadership during the Cultural Revolution

+The death of Lin Biao saw a scaling back of the PLA’s political influence and involvement in the Cultural Revolution, as thousands of officers from all sectors of the PLA, including the Air Force and the People’s Liberation Army Navy, were purged, with many executed.
+By 1973, with most of Lin Biao’s loyalists removed, PLA underwent a thorough re-organization, with Ye Jianying handling scaled back PLA operations together with Zhou Enlai.
+The Lin Biao incident and the subsequent sidelining of the PLA led to the rise of the Gang of Four.

 Border disputes in the 1970s

 In January 1974, the PLA saw action in the South China Sea following a long-simmering dispute with the Republic of Vietnam (South Vietnam) over the Paracel Islands.
 The PLA successfully seized control of three disputed islands in a naval battle and a subsequent amphibious assault.

 A Sino-Vietnamese War revealed specific shortcomings in military capabilities and thus provided an additional impetus to the military modernization effort.
 The border war, the PLA's largest military operation since the Korean War, was essentially a limited, offensive, ground-force campaign.
 The war had mixed results militarily and politically.
 Although the numerically superior Chinese forces penetrated about fifty kilometers into Vietnam, the PLA was not on good terms with its supply lines and was unable to achieve a decisive victory in the war.
 Both China and Vietnam claimed victory.

 Military modernization in the 1980s

 In 1980, China adopted a new Military Strategic Guideline that envisioned using a combined arms approach and positional warfare to defend against a potential invasion by the Soviet Union.Sino-Soviet relations significantly improved in the early 1980s.
 In 1984, Deng Xiaoping stated that the People's Liberation Army no longer needed to anticipate an imminent invasion from the Soviet Union.

 In 1981, the PLA conducted its largest military exercise in North China since the founding of the People's Republic of China.

 In 1984, Deng shifted the PLA's primary mission away from preparing to defend against a Soviet invasion.
 In 1985, Deng stated that there would be a "strategic transformation" of the PLA to reduce its size and re-allocate resources from it to the civilian economy.
 Deng announced that the PLA would demobilize 1 million troops.

 PLA ranks, having been abolished in 1965, were re-established in 1988.

 The Central Military Commission (CMC) modified the Military Strategic Guideline in December 1988.
 It changed the PLA's strategic focus from a general war to potential "local wars and armed conflict" on the country's periphery.
 Because these potential conflicts would not necessarily be against a nuclear superpower, this change also triggered a debate among Chinese policymakers and strategists over the role of nuclear weapons in Chinese military strategy.

 Sino-Vietnamese conflicts at the border continued throughout the 1980s.